Our Best Black Friday Deal Is On Now! — SAVE 30% on ALL PLANS

 Feature Adoption Rate

-This is a percentage that tells product-led businesses which features new users engage with the most.
+This is a percentage that tells product-led businesses which features new users engage with the most, a strong leading indicator of customer success.

 To Measure: